samdmarshall/SDMMobileDevice/CONTRIBUTING.md

+# Opening Issues

+## Bug Reports

+**Required Materials:**

+* Symbolicated Crash Report(s)
+* Example project that reproduces the issue

+To properly address the bug I need as much contextual information about how to reproduce it as possible.
+This means crash report logs and example code that will reproduce the same issue are necessary for me to make progress with your report.

+## Feature Requests/Enhancements

+When filing enhancements to this library, please show that MobileDevice.framework also supports the desired feature.

+---

 # Submitting Pull Requests
 Pull requests are very welcome to this project, however I have a couple of guidelines that should be followed when submitting a pull request.